QuarkNerd/blog/alee/_posts/2014-08-18-asp-angular-optimisation.md

 title: Asp.Net bundling of Angular templates
 tags:
 categories:
-summary: How to use Asp.Net's built-in bundling and optimisation feature to optimise AngularJS template files
+summary: How to use Asp.Net's built-in bundling and optimisation feature to optimise AngularJS templates
 layout: default_post
 ---

+How to use Asp.Net's built-in bundling and optimisation feature to optimise AngularJS templates

 A core feature of [AngularJS](https://angularjs.org/) is the ability to put HTML templates in partial template files, and have Angular load them on demand and add them to the DOM, as shown in the tutorial: [Routing & Multiple Views](https://docs.angularjs.org/tutorial/step_07).